 Trading on margin carries a high level of risk to your capital, and you can lose more than your initial deposit.
 They are not suited to all investors, and you should ensure that you fully understand the risks involved, and seek independent advice if necessary.

-We request that you carefully read through this full risk warning disclosure as outlined below, before opening a trading account with Equiti (a trading name of Divisa UK Limited) and this schedule should be read in conjunction with its associated Terms & Conditions, Order Execution Policy, Conflicts of Interests Policy and other Client Legal Documents, which are available on our retail client website
+We request that you carefully read through this full risk warning disclosure as outlined below, before opening a trading account with Equiti (the trading name of Equiti Group Ltd/Jordan) and this Risk Warning Disclosure should be read in conjunction with its associated Terms & Conditions, Order Execution Policy, Conflicts of Interests Policy and other Client Legal Documents, which are available on our website.

 It is very important that you should not engage in trading in any of our products unless you know, understand and are able to manage the features and risks associated with such trading.
 You should also be satisfied that trading in any of our products is suitable for you, in light of your circumstances and financial resources.
 In considering whether to engage in trading our products, you should be aware of the following risks:

 Equiti offers an execution only service.
 We do not provide investment advice relating to investments or trading positions.
 However, we may provide our clients with factual market information about the transaction procedures and potential risk exposure and how risks may be minimised.